ehallmark/block-explorer/README.md

     + Service Namespace - contains a K8s Deployment resource and Service resource for hosting the Python Flask webserver

-    + ETL Namespace - contains a K8s CronJob that runs the ETL process on an hourly cadence
+    + ETL Namespace - contains a K8s CronJob that runs the ETL process every 5 minutes

     + Load Balancer for exposing public endpoint